-I’m going to use this as an opportunity to clear up a piece of confusion I see all the time.
-A lot of folks might not believe me when I say this, but the confusion is extremely common.
-(And Microsoft isn’t helping any, as we’ll also see.)
+I’m going to use this as an opportunity to clear up some confusion I see all the time.
+You might not believe me, but the confusion is extremely common.
+(And Microsoft isn’t helping any, as we’ll see.)

 An email program is not at all the same thing as an email service, or an email account, or even an email address.

 When it comes to technology, terminology is important.
 Time for some definitions so you won’t be confused.

 Become a Patron of Ask Leo! and go ad-free!

 Email terms, briefly

 - An email service is the company, servers, and software handling your email to route it to its destination.

 - An email account is your relationship with an email service, and all the storage, features, and functionality included.